Colin Forrester-Paton

 The Reverend Colin Forrester-Paton (5 April 1918 – 1 February 2004), born at Alloa, Scotland, was a Church of Scotland missionary in Ghana and later Chaplain to H.M.
 The Queen in Scotland.

 Education

 He was born at The Gean, a huge mansion near Alloa, the son of Alexander Forrester Paton (1881-1954) and his wife, Mary Emma Louise Shaw.
 The Patons were a very rich family and owner of Patons Cotton Thread Mills.
 The family house was designed by John Melvin & Son in 1912 as a wedding present for his father from his grandfather.

 Forrester-Paton was educated in Moffat, at Gresham's School, Holt, and New College, Oxford, where he gained a first class degree (BA, Honours) in 1940.
 He then trained for the ministry at the United Free Church College, Edinburgh, and at the University of London, graduating with a BD degree in 1943.
+During the Second World War he was a conscientious objector and served as a fireman.

 Career

 Between 1943 and 1946 Forrester-Paton was secretary of the Student Christian Movement and became interested in missionary work.

 He was ordained as a minister of the United Free Church of Scotland in 1944 and in 1946 was sent to Akropong in the Gold Coast (later called Ghana) by the Church's Missionary Partner Scheme.
 He taught at the Presbyterian Training College of the Gold Coast and worked for the Presbyterian Church and the Christian Council of Ghana, especially as a translator (having learnt the Twi language and others).
 He was also stationed at Amedzofe and Sandema in Northern Ghana.

 Forrester-Paton left Ghana in 1972 and in 1973 became a Church of Scotland minister in Hawick, Scotland.

 In 1981 he was appointed Chaplain to HM the Queen and after his retirement from the active ministry was appointed an Extra Chaplain to HM the Queen in 1988.